vicdubbeld/dj-vic/README.md

 ## About the project

 Built from scratch in a single session as part of a larger effort to establish V!C's online presence and DJ brand.
 The goal was a clean, bold, editorial site that feels like a music site — not a generic DJ template.
-Modeled loosely after [adjnamedflow.com](https://www.adjnamedflow.com) but with its own identity.

 Features include an upcoming shows section, mix archive, light/dark mode toggle with localStorage persistence, SEO metadata optimized for Portland DJ search terms, and Vercel Analytics.